TRAVEL UPDATE: All overnight trips are currently on hold

 Dwarf Minke whale diving trips from Cairns are a highlight of the scuba diving calendar, and one that can only be experienced at the Great Barrier Reef.
 Amazing encounters with these inquisitive whales happen at the peak of their migration every June and July.

 This is when the whales move from Antarctic waters up to the Ribbon Reefs.
 This renowned Great Barrier Reef dive location is only accessible on an overnight trip.

-We operate regular Minke whale trips during this time, but spaces are limited and trips sell out quickly!
+We operate four-day, four-night Minke whale expeditions every year during June and July.
+Spaces are limited and trips sell out quickly!

 Expeditions are open to both snorkellers and divers, with whale interactions strictly controlled.
 Dwarf Minke whales grow up to 8 metres (26 feet) long, and a closeup encounter with these majestic 6-tonne creatures is an experience you will never forget.

 Minkes often approach snorkellers, divers and boats, so there is every chance to see them close up.
 Our success rate for close sightings during a Minke whale dive over the peak season is over 90%, and your interaction with the whales could last two hours or more!